tomas19/kalpana_v2/README.md

 ## Updated version

 Kalpana was updated to python 3 and upgraded by Tomás Cuevas as a part of his MSc research.
-Instructions for using Kalpana can be found in the examples folder.
+Instructions for using Kalpana can be found in the examples folder, including a few Jupyter notebooks created by Brandon Tucker.
 For any question, comment or suggestion please send an email to tomascuevas@gmail.com or open an *Issue*.